 2. Is 36.7°C a fever?

-No, 36.7°C is within the normal range for body temperature.
-Fever usually starts above 37.5°C or 99.5°F.
+No, 36.7°C is not a fever.
+It’s within the normal body temperature range.
+A fever generally starts at 37.5°C (99.5°F) or higher.

 3. Can 36.7°C be considered low body temperature?

-No, 36.7°C is not low.
-Anything below 36.1°C (or 97°F) may be considered lower than average.
+No, 36.7°C is well within the normal range.
+Anything below 36.1°C (97°F) may be considered low.

 5. How do I quickly convert 36.7 C to F without a calculator?